 When yoga does more than just help you touch your toes…

 There’s no denying that yoga has had a surge of popularity of late.
-Certainly over the years I’ve been teaching I’m seeing more and more people are regularly practicing yoga, which is amazing.
+Certainly, over the years I’ve been teaching I’m seeing more and more people are regularly practising yoga, which is amazing.